A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes

 Consider a leaf step from a vertex $u \neq x$ to $x$, and assume first that erasing $u$'s leaves does not create a new banana, one of whose non-special vertices is $u$.

+Recall that $l_u$ is the unique leaf at $u$ that contains $x$.
+For the moment, we forget about the other leafs of $u$, and construct an injection from $u$'s local black faces in $l_u$ to the local black faces of $x$.
+This injection will tell us where to embed $u$'s other leaves in the embedding of $\tilde{C}$ that we are constructing.

 Since $x$ is a vertex of maximal degree, there exists an injection $h'_u$ from the outgoing edges of $u$ in $l_u$ to the outgoing edges of $x$.
-Now, in any embedding of $C$, we define an injection $h_u$ from the black faces of $l_u$ that touch $u$ to the local black faces of $x$.
-Every black face $b$ of $u$ in $l_u$ has a unique outgoing edge $e_b$ at $u$, and every outgoing edge $e$ of $x$ touches a unique local black face $f_e$ of $x$.
-We define $h(b) = f_{h'(e_b)}$.
-This injection will tell us where to put $u$'s leaves in the embedding of $\tilde{C}$ that we are constructing.
+Now, in any embedding of $C$, we define an injection $h_u$ from the local black faces of $l_u$ at $u$, to the local black faces of $x$.
+Every local black face $b$ of $u$ in $l_u$ has a unique outgoing edge $e_b$ at $u$, and every outgoing edge $e$ of $x$ touches a unique local black face $f_e$ of $x$.
+We define $h_u(b) = f_{h'(e_b)}$.

 We claim that moving all of $u$'s leaves to be leaves of $x$ can only increase the number of embeddings.
 Indeed, if we fix an embedding of $u$'s leaves, in order to define an embedding of $C$ we must specify the nesting structure of these leaves at $u$, and, for leaves which are bounded by the same black face, their relative order.
 Given any such embedding of $C$, one can define an embedding of $\tilde{C}$ by moving all of $u$'s leaves bounded by a black face $b$ of $l_u$ to the local black face $h(b)$ of $x$, without changing their order and nesting structure.
 If under the embedding there are already leaves of $x$ nested in $h(b)$, put the leaves coming from $u$ to their left.